instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 ## Motivation
 [motivation]: #motivation

 [WebRTC] allows P2P data exchange, but [WebRTC] as a protocol comes without signaling.
-At the minimum signalling protocol must provide ways to exchange Session Description data ([SDP Offer] / [SDP Answer]) and [ICE Candidate].
+At the minimum signalling protocol must provide ways to exchange Session Description data ([SDP Offer] / [SDP Answer]) and [ICE Candidate]s.
 But if you think about signalling protocol in terms of interaction with media server things become more complicated.

 You will need to express ways to:
-1. Provide STUN/TURN servers.
+1. Provide [STUN]/[TURN] servers.
 2. Exchange some low-level media metadata (resolution, codecs, media types).
-3. Allow more sophisticated track management (updating video resolution on preview/fullscreen switches, passing multiple video tracks with different settings).
+3. Allow more sophisticated management of media tracks (updating video resolution on preview/fullscreen switches, passing multiple video tracks with different settings).
 4. Pass some user metadata to hook business logic onto.
 5. Build more complex connection graphs.
 6. Dynamically cancel/begin media publishing/receiving.
 7. Passing errors, [RTCPeerConnection]s and [RTCStatsReport]s.
-8. Cover both [p2p full mesh] and [hub server (SFU, MCU)] scenarios.
+8. Cover both [P2P full mesh] and hub server ([SFU], [MCU]) scenarios.

 The protocol must be versatile enough to cover all possible use cases.